hackerwhale/SearchingForXInArray-Java-Program/README.md

 <h1 >Two D Arrays💢</h1>

-This is a java wrriten program where
+This is a java wrriten program where the user
-Input the value of X and output the value of x in [rows] and [columns].
+Input the value of X and the program output value of x in [rows] and [columns].

 <h3>Java Program Steps: </h3>